apache/bigtop/README.md

   By default, the installation path of components will follow [Filesystem Hierarchy Standard](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html), but you can use `-PparentDir=/path` to add prefix to the path, in this example, prefix `/path/${bigtop_version}` will be added

   To avoid download wrong version of components when you have multiple repositories configured on your machine, you can use `-PpkgSuffix` to add bigtop version to package suffix, for example, package name `zookeeper` will be changed to `zookeeper_3_2_0` when using `Bigtop-3.2.0`

+* __Enabling Parallel Build for packages(BIGTOP-4044)__

+  Apache Bigtop defaults to non-parallel builds.
+Use -PbuildThreads=2C to activate Maven's parallel build feature and expedite compilation for compatible components.

+  Append a digit and 'C' to -PbuildThreads= to set the CPU core count for concurrent builds.

+  Consult the bigtop.bom file to verify component compatibility with parallel builds; those marked with maven_parallel_build = true support this option.

 * __Building local YUM/APT repositories__ : `gradle [yum|apt]`

 * __Recommended build environments__